Skip The Basics Links

 It's quick and easy.
-If the child is under 13 give us a call at 1-800-464-3473 and an Associate will help you make the change.
-If the child is over 13 just have them sign in to capitalone360.com with their Customer Number/Saver ID (Username) and Sign In PIN.
-Select the 'My Info' tab and update the necessary information.
+If the child is under 13 give us a call at 1-800-289-1992 and an Associate will help you make the change.
+If the child is over 13 just have them sign into their account on capitalone360.com, select the 'My Info' tab, and update the necessary information.

 No, the child can only see the accounts that they are the joint account holder on.
 They will not be able to see any of your accounts that you don't have them named as a joint account holder.